Ankan002/Jumbled-Words-Game/README.md

-#To Install the game onto your PC follow the steps given below:
+#H1 To Install the game onto your PC follow the steps given below: